renovatebot/renovate/lib/datasource/aws-machine-image/readme.md

 [{"Name":"owner-id","Values":["602401143452"]},{"Name":"name","Values":["amazon-eks-node-1.21-*"]}]
 ```

 At the moment, this datasource has no "manager".
+You have to use the regex manager for this.

+**Usage Example**

-You should use the regex manager for this - an example how a regex manager could look like:
+An example how a regex manager could look like:

 ```javascript
 module.exports = {